fabd/kanji-koohii/doc/Installation.md

 # Working with the Php-Apache container <a name="webserver"></a>

-## User accounts

-All users in the test database have a 'test' password.

-* `admin` displays a log of SQL queries at the bottom of the page
-* `guest` is a regular user account

-You can create additional users from the command line.
-From the `web` type:

-    $ php batch/maintenance/createUser.php

 ## Development & test builds

 Development build is the default environment accessed via `index.php` or `index_dev.php`: